 The 1989 western TV-miniseries Lonesome Dove, based on the classic novel by Larry McMurtry, was one of the most beloved American TV-westerns of all time.
 Starring Tommy Lee Jones, Robert Duvall, Danny Glover, Robert Urich, Diane Lane, Ricky Schroder, Steve Buscemi and Anjelica Huston, the miniseries tells the story of two former Texas Rangers who help residents of a small Texas town take a cattle drive to Montana.
+After airing on CBS, the show gained a cult following.

 Still considered one of the best westerns of all time and a point of pride for any Texan, here are eight very cool things you didn't know about Lonesome Dove.